Tigres del Licey: History

 During what Dominicans call the "first stage" of the country's baseball history, games were played only during daylight hours.
 The game's "second stage" didn’t begin until dictator Rafael Trujillo built the capital's Estadio Quisqueya in 1955, a brilliantly designed and built stadium for the time.
 With the stadium came lights and what is considered the golden age of Dominican baseball.

-Licey has won the Caribbean Series a record 11 times.
+Licey has won the Caribbean Series a record 12 times.
 In an unusual situation during the 2008 season, Licey finished second in the Dominican championship and would have failed to qualify for the series, but took the place of a Puerto Rican team that had withdrawn from the tournament due to financial difficulties.
-Licey won the series, defeating teams from Mexico and Venezuela as well as Aguilas Cibaeñas, their Dominican rivals.
+Licey won the series, defeating teams from Mexico and Venezuela as well as Águilas Cibaeñas, their Dominican rivals.